smart-on-fhir/health-cards/docs/index.md

 ## Status

-Early proposal drafted with input from technology and lab vendors
+Draft implementation guide authored with input from technology and lab vendors; created in conjunction with four independent software implementations.

 ## Contributing
 To propose changes, please use GitHub [Issues](https://github.com/smart-on-fhir/health-cards/issues) or create a [Pull Request](https://github.com/smart-on-fhir/health-cards/pulls).